 No account or registration is necessary for a buyer or lender!
 Once the closing company User adds a buyer or lender to the system (outlined above), the buyer or lender simply logs in by entering their email address and choosing their closing company from a dropdown menu.
 Closing company Users can view if/when a buyer/lender has logged in to view their instructions.
 This allows closing companies to monitor for any potential delays in closing.

 Our site works great on mobile, too, so buyers can access their wire transfer instructions directly from their smart device while at the bank!

-An Admin is a type of User with addition privileges.
+An Admin is a type of User with additional privileges.
 Both Admins and Users can add new buyers/lenders to the system, as well as remove and notify buyers/lenders already entered.
 When an Admin/User adds a buyer or lender, they select the appropriate wire instructions from a drop down menu.
 No Admin or User can add, remove, or modify wire transfer instructions.